-The most recent outbreak concerning flock owners was H7N8 Avian Influenza.
-It's important to remember that other contagious diseases can pose a threat to your farm and the best way to prevent spreading illness is to implement biosecurity practices.
-Biosecurity does not just apply to poultry; it is beneficial for all livestock.
-Whether you are a backyard hobbyist with just a few hens, or a large scale farmer handling hundreds of animals a day, biosecurity can help keep your animals safe from disease spread.
+Avian influenza continues to be a threat to poultry producers everywhere.
+But, it's important to remember that other contagious diseases can pose a threat to your farm and the best way to prevent spreading illness is to implement biosecurity practices.
+Biosecurity doesn't just apply to poultry; it is beneficial for all livestock.
+Whether you are a backyard hobbyist with just a few hens, or a large-scale farmer handling hundreds of animals a day, biosecurity can help keep your animals safe from disease spread.
 Continue reading for tips to keep your farm biosecure and protect your flock from avian influenza.

 The most probable vectors, or carriers, of highly pathogenic avian influenza, include, but may not be limited to migratory waterfowl, farm to house, or other farms and barns, and pests such as beetles and rodents.
 Birds that have contracted avian influenza but are not yet showing symptoms may still pass the virus along to your flock.
 Due to the highly pathogenic nature of this particular virus strain, it is best to err on the side of caution.
 Even if there have been no outbreaks in your county it is best to assume that migrating fowl are carrying the virus.
 Assume that delivery men and other farmers have inadvertently come in contact with the virus.
 Assume that a pest infestation could bring avian flu onto your farm.
 The old saying "Better safe than sorry" goes a long way when protecting your farm.